andynines/elementary-cellular-automata/readme.md

 ```c
 Simulation* createUserSim(int argc, char* argv[])
 ```
-This method wraps the createSim method in eca.c, reading in an argument vector and extracting its inforation in order to create a simulation specified by a user on the command line.
+This method wraps the createSim method in eca.c, reading in an argument vector and extracting its information in order to create a simulation specified by a user on the command line.
 If all arguments are acceptable, it passes back the pointer received from the sim creator.
 Otherwise, it displays a usage message.

 **infoStr()**
 ```c